gaoak/FSILBM3D/README.md

 - **Communication**

-  1. *npairs*：Number of parent-child relationships (0 represents only one fluid block)
+  1. *npairs*: Number of parent-child relationships (0 represents only one fluid block)
   2.  *fatherId*: The ID of the parent block
   3. *sonId*: The ID of the son block